Ricardtds/A-noob-in-Rust/Common_Programming_Concepts/Types.md

 + All the floating point types, such as f64.
 + The character type, char.
 + Tuples, if they only contain types that also implement Copy.
 For example, (i32, i32) implements Copy, but (i32, String) does not.

+## The  Slice Type

+Another data type that does not have ownership is the slice.
+Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.

+    fn first_word(s: &String) -> usize {
+        let bytes = s.as_bytes();

+        for (i, &item) in bytes.iter().enumerate() {
+            if item == b' ' {
+                return i;
+            }
+        }

+        s.len()
+    }

+Because we need to go through the String element by element and check whether a value is a space, we’ll convert our String to an array of bytes using the as_bytes method:

+> A String slice

+    fn main() {
+        let s = String::from("hello world");

+        let hello = &s[0..5];
+        let world = &s[6..11];
+    }
+> String Literals Are Slices

+Recall that we talked about string literals being stored inside the binary.
+Now that we know about slices, we can properly understand string literals:

+    fn main() {
+        let s = "Hello, world!";
+    }

+> String slice as parameter

+Knowing that you can take slices of literals and String values leads us to one more improvement on first_word, and that’s its signature:

+    fn first_word(s: &String) -> &str {

+A more experienced Rustacean would write the signature shown below instead because it allows us to use the same function on both &String values and &str values.

+    fn first_word(s: &str) -> &str {